jimy1919/jimy/_posts/2014-3-3-Hello-World.md

+# Visionist with a Fourier twist

 ---
-layout: post
+layout: Source
-title: You're up and running!
+title: display or stream
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+#Next you can update your site name, avatar and other options using the _config.yml file in the root of your #repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)